rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

     * Inline HTML [element name]

-    If you find yourself needing to use a supported HTML element, see if you can find another way to write your document that will not use HTML elements.
+    If you need to use a supported HTML element, see if you can find another way to write your document that will not use these elements.
 If you must use them, it is still allowed.

 ## Admonitions